Muhammed-Sameih/alx-system_engineering-devops/0x00-shell_basics/README.md

 	7- A script that move the file betty from /tmp/ to /tmp/my_first_directory.
 	8- A script that delete the file betty.
 	9- A script that delete the directory my_first_directory that is in the /tmp directory.
+	10- A script that changes the working directory to the previous one.